KArbeRes/MagentaA11yV2/public/content/documentation/native/notifications/alert-dialog.md

 ## General Notes

-How to test a text input
+How to test an alert dialog

 ## Videos